MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account-resources.md

     - Azure Portal
 ---

+# Create an Azure Cosmos DB for NoSQL account

 In this exercise, you provision your first Azure Cosmos DB for NoSQL account and use the Data Explorer to create a database, a container, and a few items.
 You then run a query to confirm the resources work as expected.
 These operations are the same as those operations you learned about in the previous unit, now performed hands-on.
 Most of this exercise takes place in the Azure portal, with a few commands run in Azure Cloud Shell to grant yourself access to the data.

 This exercise should take approximately **25** minutes to complete.